fhnaumann/ucumate/docs/core-lib.md

 ## Lookup

-`UCUMService#lookup` can be used to look up a UCUM unit when it is not given by its code.
-For when you want to parse a UCUMExpression use the [validator result](core-lib.md#validation).
+`UCUMService#lookup` can be used to look up properties of a UCUM expression.
+UCUMExpression use the [validator result](core-lib.md#validation).

 ```java